daizutabi/ivory/docs/index.md

 ## Create NumPy data

 In this quickstart, we try to predict rectangles area from thier width and height using [PyTorch](https://pytorch.org/).
 First, prepare the data as [NumPy](https://numpy.org/) arrays.
 In `example.py` under the working directory, a `create_data()` function is defined.
-The `ivory.create_client()` function automatically inserts the working directory, so that we can import the module.
+The `ivory.create_client()` function automatically inserts the working directory to `sys.path`, so that we can import the module regardless of the current directory.

 ```python
 import example